LibStructLDN/liberatingstructureslondon.org.uk/_pages/immersion-workshop.md

 layout: single
 permalink: /immersion-workshop
 title: Liberating Structures Immersion Workshop
-excerpt: Join this two day immersive learning experience on 30 Apr-1 May
+excerpt: Join this one day online immersive learning experience on 30 Apr
 ---

-We are partnering with training company Happy Ltd to offer this two day immersion workshop in London over two days **30 April - 1 May**.
+Previously advertised as a two-day in-person event, we're now offering this as a one-day online event on Thursday 30 Apr, in partnership with Happy Ltd.

 The workshop will offer you a hands on experience of the breadth and depth of Liberating Structures.
 We'll explore LS principles, hear stories of real-world